zer0cache/matic-docs/docs/maintain/delegate/delegator-faq.md

 ### Will delegation on the External Nodes work the same as Foundation Nodes?

-Yes, it will work the same as Foundation nodes
+Yes, it will work the same as Foundation nodes.

 ### Will I still get rewards after delegating to an External Node?